 Registration is the formal enrollment in the College.
-In registering, the student subscribes to all the regulations, terms, and conditions, academic and financial, as set forth in the Course Catalog.
+In registering, the student subscribes to all the regulations, terms, and conditions, academic and financial, as set forth in this Catalog.
 A student must, therefore, confirm registration during the scheduled registration period each semester.

-This classification is recommended for a student, who for any reason, cannot carry a normal schedule satisfactorily.
-If reduced registration is advisable, a student may be required to carry a schedule of 12 to 14 credit hours and be asked to devote an extra semester to fulfill the graduation requirements.
-Without special permission from the Associate Provost, 12 hours shall be minimum registration for any regular student.
+This classification is recommended for a student who, for any reason, cannot carry a normal credit-load of 16 hours.
+A student may carry a reduced credit-load of 12 to 15 credit hours and retain full-time status.
+Without special permission from the Associate Provost for Academic Affairs, 12 hours shall be the minimum registration for any regular student.
 With special permission a regular student may register for 9 to 11 credit hours.
 Students taking 9 to 11 credit hours will be charged the tuition rate of a full-time student.
 Reduced registration could have ramifications for financial aid eligibility.
 In all cases, it is the student's responsibility to track their completed academic credits, recognizing that a minimum of 126 completed credit hours is required for completion of a Denison degree.

 With the consent of the instructor, a student may request to take a course for an additional hour of credit.
 The nature of the additional work that the student must do in order to receive the additional credit, and how that work will be evaluated, must be clearly outlined in the petition.
 Usually instructors award one grade, but may choose to assign different grades to the regular course and the additional project.

-A student whose petition for additional credit is granted may not ask to drop that credit after the deadline for dropping courses has passed.
+A student whose petition for additional credit is granted may not drop that credit after the deadline for dropping courses has passed.

-A student may add courses or credits to his or her registration during the first two weeks (10 class days) of a semester.
+Students may add courses or credits to their registration during the first two weeks (10 class days) of a semester.
 The student should consult with the advisor and must have the consent of the instructor and academic advisor.
 The appropriate documentation must be filed promptly.